Facebook outsources its decision to ban Trump to oversight board

 Roger McNamee, a former Facebook investor and mentor to Zuckerberg who has become a strident critic, said that he expects that the board will ultimately reinstate Trump.
 “Given the court-like structure and quasi-legal approach of the Facebook oversight board, I would expect them to favor a reinstatement of Trump.
 That outcome would provide Facebook with the perfect cover to position the Trump ban as an appropriate response to a clear and present danger, not a policy to be applied broadly to world leaders.”

 Aside from the Trump ban, the board is considering six cases out of 20,000 appeals that were submitted for potential review.
 Only one of the cases appears to be from a U.S. user.
-The other cases involve non-English language content posted about issues in France, Brazil, Azerbaijan, and other countries.
+The other cases involve non-English language content posted about issues in France, Brazil, Azerbaijan and other countries.